-The preparation of the consolidated financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses.
-Of note, the Company is required to make estimates related to its Level 3 investments and, in particular its investment in Cline.
+The Company makes estimates related to its Level 3 investments and, in particular its investment in Cline.
 The estimated fair value of this investment depends upon, among other things, (i) estimates involving anticipated costs and timing associated with bringing the mine to production, which in turn depends upon assumptions regarding coal prices in the future, economic cycles, and the performance of the broader coal mining sector and (ii) assumption regarding the use of a specific market comparables.
 These assumptions are limited by the availability of reliable comparable data, economic uncertainty, and the uncertainty of predictions regarding commodity markets, which may impact the ability of Cline to divest of its mine asset.
 Accordingly, by their nature, estimates of fair value of this type are subjective and do not necessarily result in precise determinations.
-Should the underlying assumptions used by the Company and its Former Manager change, the estimated fair value could change by a material amount.
+Should the underlying assumptions used by the Company and the Former Manager change, the estimated fair value could change by a material amount.